Tag Archives: David Gordon Green

 David Gordon Green, a man I know of because he directed one of my favourite movies, Pineapple Express (2008) is in charge.

-Really looking forward to this, mainly because of Bullock but also Zoe Kazan, an actress/ writer I love because she’s the reason for the existence of the movie Ruby Sparks (2012).
+Really looking forward to this, mainly because of Bullock but also Zoe Kazan, an actress/writer I’m a fan of because she’s the reason for the existence of the movie Ruby Sparks (2012).

 Anthony Mackie and Billy Bob Thornton also star.